 Pubic symphysis pain

 According to the American Chiropractic Association (https://www.acatoday.org/News-Publications/ACA-Blogs), the hormone Relaxin, which is increased during pregnancy, causes the ligaments that stabilize the pubic symphysis joint to relax.
 This results in increased joint movement and even separation from the ligament.
 As you can imagine, this consequently results in pain and limited mobility.
 This condition is known as Symphysis Pubis Dysfunction.

 Round ligament pain

 One of the most common types of pain experienced during pregnancy is round ligament pain.
 The round ligaments are contractile fibers.
 This pain results from a growing uterus stretching the round ligaments that are around the abdominal wall.
 Individuals who experience round ligament pain describe it ranging from a stretch to sharp pain on either side of the abdomen, or near the pubic bones.

-If you are experiencing any of these pregnancy pains, consider a consult with the chiropractic doctor trusts who can safely, and effectively help you manage these symptoms during your pregnancy.
+If you are experiencing any of these pregnancy pains, consider a consult with the Cincinnati chiropractic doctor trusts who can safely, and effectively help you manage these symptoms during your pregnancy.